nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 ```

 > **ACTION**: Check the current status of the hot copy operation using `nuocmd get hotcopy-status` command by supplying the `hotCopyId` and `coordinatorStartId` taken from the output above.
-Ensure that those timeout settings are properly configured in your environment.
+Ensure that the backup timeout settings are properly configured in your environment.

 #### Overlapping backups

 NuoDB is preventing from running concurrent hot copy operations of the same type.
 The check is done at the archive level.
-If TP/SG is involved, then multiple archives could be participating in a single hot copy operation.
+Multiple archives can be participating in a single hot copy operation.
+By default single hot copy request targets all HC SMs in a single cluster.

 The following error message can be found in backup job pod logs if it fails because another hot copy operation is already running.